Russian TV protester Marina Ovsyannikova: State propaganda 'becoming more and more distorted'

 The news editor ultimately decided to interrupt her own channel's live evening news broadcast, walking across the set with a sign reading “no war” and “Russians against the war.”

-In Russia, where President Vladimir Putin has an iron grip on power and his critics often wind up killed or in jail, this was a risky protest.
+In Russia, where President Vladimir Putin has an iron grip on power, and his critics often wind up killed or in jail, this was a risky protest.
 The Russian government recently passed a law threatening up to 15 years of jail time for publishing news that runs counter to the Kremlin's war messaging, which denies that a "war" is even taking place.
 She has already been arrested and fined, and she is reportedly being investigated under the new draconian censorship law.

 "This protest was a spontaneous decision for me to go out live on air, but dissatisfaction with the current situation has been accumulating for many years, because the propaganda on our state channels was becoming more and more distorted," Ovsyannikova said Sunday.
 "And the pressure that has been applied in Russian politics could not leave us indifferent.
 When I spoke to my friends and colleagues, everyone, until the last moment, could not believe that such a thing could happen, that this gruesome war could take place."